MediaArea/MediaConch/Demo/README.md

 `mediaconch -ti -fx FileName` will shorthand for the above and will print to the screen the associated XML with the file.

 `mediaconch --Tool=Trace FileName` will print to the screen the most recent MediaInfo trace output.
-This is in beta testing phase and not suitable for use in production.

 `mediaconch --Tool=Trace --Format=XML FileName` will print to the screen the most recent MediaInfo trace output in XML.
 This XML format is undergoing early development and not suitable for use in production.